Corporations are being told that silence equals violence. These are the lessons from Georgia.

-So, it comes as no surprise that the leaders of Major League Baseball, Coca-Cola, and Delta, among others, took a public position a little while back, on Georgia voting legislation.
+So, it comes as no surprise that the leaders of Major League Baseball, Coca-Cola, and Delta, among others, took a public position a little while back, on lessons from Georgia voting legislation.

 A recent survey shows that the American public now trusts corporations more than the media, government, or non-profits.
 With that in mind, CEOs need to tread lightly.